Jude History, Family Crest & Coats of Arms

 Early Origins of the Jude family

-Another 197 words (14 lines of text) covering the years 1202, 1202, 1260, 1296 and are included under the topic Early Jude History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Jude research.
+Another 99 words (7 lines of text) covering the years 1202, 1202, 1260, 1296 and are included under the topic Early Jude History in all our PDF Extended History products and printed products wherever possible.

 Jude Spelling Variations